inbo/n2khab-preprocessing/README.md

 Regarding binary or text-format data: see [this list (under construction)](https://docs.google.com/spreadsheets/d/1E8ERlfYwP3OjluL8d7_4rR1W34ka4LRCE35JTxf3WMI) for metadata on dataset versions and for their source location.

+The data are as much as possible internationalized:

+- English names for types, environmental pressures, ...;
+- English names for table headings (dataframe variables).

 All functions in this repo read data from local folders:

 - binary data sources are present in `../n2khab-binarydata` (this means that a folder `n2khab-binarydata` exists _next to this repository_).